abu-samRah/abu-samRah/README.md

 <br>
 <br>

-💡 I'm currently learning Angular!
+💡 I'm currently learning Redux!

 🤝 I'm looking to connect with more Software Engineers!